Apprenticeships

 Sometimes it’s hard to know what the right step is to better your career or improve your skills.
 Working abroad is a great addition to any CV, and writing a student CV is tough if you don't have anything good to write about, but now you will!
 Although some people may think that working abroad is the equivalent of taking a break in a career or putting it on hold, it can actually hugely benefit your CV and future job prospects.

 Having this experience on a CV shows potential employers that you are willing to place yourself out of your comfort zone.
-It will also look great on your personal statement if you do apply to go university after your apprenticeship.
-Moving abroad is a big step for anyone and it shows that you learn quickly and can adapt to new situations.
+It will also look great on your personal statement if you do apply to go to university after your apprenticeship.
+Moving abroad is a big step for anyone and it shows you’re adaptable and quick to learn.
 Depending on the job and the country, you may have picked up a new language, this is thought of very highly when applying for any job at any stage of your life.
+For example, those looking to work in the world of sport (who will already be aware of the importance of sport at university) a football apprenticeshop abroad can really make you standout from other applicants.

-Is this the right step for me?
+Is an apprenticeship abroad the right step for me?

 Working abroad is definitely something to consider carefully.
 If you are a home bird and struggle with a weekend away from the family, living and working abroad might not be for you, no matter how exciting the job.
 It is, however, always a good idea to challenge yourself, so if you’re on the fence, find out how easy it is to come home should you change your mind.